nolanlawson/arrow-key-navigation/README.md

-kaios-navigation
+dpad-naigationgation
 =====

 ## Overview

-`kaios-navigation` is a simple utility to add left/right focus navigation to a web app.
+`dpad-naigationgation` is a simple utility to add left/right focus navigation to a web app.
 It's designed for KaiOS apps but also available for any browser.

 The basic idea is to make the <kbd>←</kbd> and <kbd>→</kbd> keys act similar to